 I love e-readers.
 I think they are a brilliant but young technology.
 This year is really the first where e-readers are inexpensive enough for everyone to own; they start as low as $60 for a brand new device.
 And the best e-reader I’ve tested thus far is the Nook Simple Touch with Glowlight, a reader that combines the potency of touch-enabled e-ink with comfortable mechanical buttons and a backlight for night reading.
+It is at the top of the best tablets list for reading.

 The Nook Simple Touch with Glowlight (we’ll call it the Nook from this point on) is the latest e-reader by the largest standalone book retailer in the world, Barnes & Noble.
 It features a fairly small 6″ display that is crisp and great for reading text.
 At smaller fonts some text does appear pixellated, but the 800×600 produces generally clear text and pictures that are completely suitable for reading.
+If you are looking for a powerful tablet that supports a pencil and smart keyboard, read our Apple iPad 10 2 inch tablet review.

 The backlight, dubbed ‘GlowLight’, is reminiscent of basic green backlit screens for toy electronics from the 90’s.
 The Glowlight illuminates the e-ink screen very evenly across the display, producing a very clear, mellow light that isn’t cold like the blue of the Kindle Paperwhite, though it isn’t exactly warm.
 The level of brightness is extreme: at minimal brightness it’s easy to read in a pitch black environment.
 The only time I ever needed to increase the brightness from a point over minimum was for the picture you see below.
+If you want an Android tablet for surfing the internet, playing videos, and running light games, read our Dragon touch notepad K10 review.

 Thankfully, the backlight uses so little energy that many users will still be able to use the device regularly with only one charge per month.
 Without GlowLight the Nook should last two months of reading (for 30 minutes a day, or roughly 75 hours) plus downloading any magazine or newspaper subscriptions over Wi-Fi.
 In my testing I’ve only had to recharge it twice.
 The battery lasts so long that unless you read for several hours daily with the backlight on, you won’t have to charge it more than once every two weeks.